ENROLL NOW in 'Script School'!

 Extra Credit Homework: Complete and pitch Thematic Premise worksheet

 Module 8 - Give Your Substance Some Style!
-(June 4)
+(June 11 w/ study session on June 17)

 Scene structure & style techniques using recent screenplays as tutorials.